 Sizzix big Shot, the Spellbinders Platinum 6 and the Cuttlebug are the most popular brands on the market.
 They are operated by a crank handle on the side of the machine.

 Alternatively, you can use an electronic die cutting machine such as the Gemini.

 Simply "sandwich" the card into an embossing folder and add different plates.

 Each machine will have it's own instructions for making the "sandwich".

 Just feed the "sandwich" into the machine by turning the handle.
 This squeezes the folder between two rollers to create a 2 D image on the card.

 Sizzix recommends that the folder is fed into machine hinge side first.

 There are a multitude of embossing folder designs on the market from flowers to brick and wood effects.
 The choice is enormous!

-Have a look at Paper Die Cutting to find out other ways of dry embossing.
+Have a look at Paper Die Cutting to find out more about dry embossing.